eljeko/ocp-howto/pipelines/Readme.md

 Create a new project on Openshift "CICD"

-On this project copypaste the YAML:
+On this project copy & paste the YAML:

 https://raw.githubusercontent.com/VeerMuchandi/pipeline-example/master/pipeline.yml